 The parties will defend each other against the third-party claims described in this section and will pay the amount of any resulting adverse final judgment or approved settlement, but only if the defending party is promptly notified in writing of the claim and has the right to control the defense and any settlement of it.
 The party being defended must provide the defending party with all requested assistance, information, and authority.
 The defending party will reimburse the other party for reasonable out-of-pocket expenses it incurs in providing assistance.
 This section describes the parties’ sole remedies and entire liability for such claims.

-Limitation of liability.
+Limitation of liability

-a.
-Selecting a Partner.
+- Selecting a Partner.
 Customer may authorize a Partner to place orders on Customer’s behalf and manage Customer’s purchases by associating the Partner with its account.
 If the Partner’s distribution right is terminated, Customer must select an authorized replacement Partner or purchase directly from Microsoft.
 Partners and other third parties are not agents of Microsoft and are not authorized to enter into any agreement with Customer on behalf of Microsoft.

-Pricing and payment.
+Pricing and payment

 If Customer orders from a Partner, the Partner will set Customer’s pricing and payment terms for that order, and Customer will pay the amount due to the Partner.
 Pricing and payment terms related to orders placed by Customer directly with Microsoft are set by Microsoft, and Customer will pay the amount due as described in this section.

-a.
-Payment method.
+- Payment method.
 Customer must provide a payment method or, if eligible, choose to be invoiced for purchases made on its account.
 By providing Microsoft with a payment method, Customer (1) consents to Microsoft’s use of account information regarding the selected payment method provided by the issuing bank or applicable payment network; (2) represents that it is authorized to use that payment method and that any payment information it provides is true and accurate; (3) represents that the payment method was established and is used primarily for commercial purposes and not for personal, family or household use; and (4) authorizes Microsoft to charge Customer using that payment method for orders under this Agreement.

-b.
-Invoices.
-Microsoft may invoice eligible Customers.
+- Microsoft may invoice eligible Customers.
 Customer’s ability to elect payment by invoice is subject to Microsoft’s approval of Customer’s financial condition.
 Customer authorizes Microsoft to obtain information about Customer’s financial condition, which may include credit reports, to assess Customer’s eligibility for invoicing.
-Unless the Customer’s financial statements are publicly available, Customer may be required to provide their balance sheet, profit and loss and cash flow statements to Microsoft.
+Unless the Customer’s financial statements are publicly available, Customer may be required to provide its balance sheet, profit and loss and cash flow statements to Microsoft.
 Customer may be required to provide security in a form acceptable to Microsoft to be eligible for invoicing.
 Microsoft may withdraw Customer’s eligibility at any time and for any reason.
 Customer must promptly notify Microsoft of any changes in its company name or location and of any significant changes in the ownership, structure, or operational activities of the organization.

-c.
-Invoice Payment terms.
+- Invoice Payment terms.
 Each invoice will identify the amounts payable by Customer to Microsoft for the period corresponding to the invoice.
 Customer will pay all amounts due within thirty (30) calendar days following the invoice date.